Tarot in Literature I

 But going around as he did

-Took him away from the right and good path,
+Took him away from the right and proper path,

 Till with long and honoured crowd